saifxyzyz/Arxiv-Research-Assistant/README.md

 - **Dynamic Data Ingestion Pipeline:** The system intelligently queries the arXiv API to fetch the most relevant and recent research papers based on user-defined domains.
 It includes a resilient download mechanism to handle various paper formats and ensure data integrity.
 - **LLM-Powered Analysis & Synthesis:** Chimera harnesses the power of Google's Gemini 2.0 Flash model to perform deep analysis of the ingested research papers.
 The `report_agent` reads the full text of multiple papers and generates a comprehensive, structured report, complete with dedicated sections for each paper.
 - **On-the-Fly PDF Report Generation:** The final output is a professionally formatted PDF document, synthesized in real-time.
 This allows for easy sharing, archiving, and offline access to the synthesized research.
+- **Web Interface:** A simple and intuitive web interface allows users to easily submit their research queries and download the generated reports.
 - **Scalable and Modular Architecture:** Built on the Google ADK, the entire system is designed to be scalable and modular.
 New agents, data sources, or processing capabilities can be seamlessly integrated to expand the platform's functionality.

 ## Architectural Overview